Tenerife: April Weather AveragesDaily averages for April

 Things to do

-The Masca Valley in Buenavista del Norte is a must-visit during your holiday in Tenerife, whatever the weather.
-This site is very popular with hikers, nature lovers and families who just want to explore the island.
+The south west of the island is the part of Tenerife which enjoys the most sunshine.
+So if you want to catch some rays, visiting this region means you’re almost guaranteed to get some sun.
+The Masca Valley in Buenavista del Norte is located just north of this sun spot, making it still a top place to visit to bag some sunshine.
+The main attraction of this small Canarian village is the walk which starts off at the top of a mountain and ends by the sea.
+The walk takes 6-8 hours to complete one way and is very challenging, so you’ll need decent trainers or walking boots to complete it.
 There are many excursions which transport people from Playa de Las Americas and Los Cristianos to the Masca Valley on an air-conditioned coach.
 Once there, you can take a look at the tiny museum and enjoy a drink at the cafe before beginning the trek through the valley, led by an experienced guide.
 When you reach the bottom, you can enjoy a dip in the sea to cool off, before picking up a water taxi and heading back to your resort.

 Hit the beach

 Make the most of the warm April weather by spending a day at Playa del Duque in Costa Adeje.
 This golden sandy beach has been awarded with Blue Flag status and features sun loungers, shades, showers, toilets, changing rooms and massage services.
 Along the promenade lining the beach you’ll find loads of bars, cafes and restaurants, although these tend to be a bit pricey so you might want to pop into a supermarket instead or bring your lunch with you.
 The sea is very calm here most of the time, making it ideal for swimming, but conditions can change very rapidly.
 When rough waves begin, they usually last no more than 15 minutes, after which the calm conditions will ensue again.